aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 aliases:
   - /net/how-to-remove-unmerged-fields-empty-paragraphs-and-unmerged-regions/
 type: docs
-description: "Aspose.Words for .NET enables you to apply different cleaning and removing options such as deleting merge fields before performing a mail merge operation or removing unused regions during a mail merge operation."
+description: "Aspose.Words for .NET allows you to apply different cleaning and removing options such as deleting merge fields before performing a mail merge operation or removing unused regions during a mail merge operation."
 keywords: "cleanup options mail merge c#"
 weight: 10
 url: /net/clean-up-before-or-during-mail-merge/
 ---

-Aspose.Words allows you to apply different cleaning and removing options such as deleting merge fields before performing a mail merge operation or removing unused regions during a mail merge operation.
+Aspose.Words enables you to apply different cleaning and removing options such as deleting merge fields before performing a mail merge operation or removing unused regions during a mail merge operation.
 This section will explain how to delete merged fields and how to set up a removing option.

 ## Delete Merged Fields

 When you are using some long template that is created by someone else, you may want to delete all the merge fields that already exist in that template before performing a mail merge operation.
 You can use the [DeleteFields](https://apireference.aspose.com/words/net/aspose.words.mailmerging/mailmerge/methods/deletefields) method if you want to delete all merge fields from a document without executing a mail merge operation.
 This method is not affected by any removing options of the [CleanupOptions](http://www.aspose.com/api/net/words/aspose.words.mailmerging/mailmerge/properties/cleanupoptions) property and executing it only removes merged fields, not any containing fields or empty paragraphs.

-The following code example demonstrates how to delete all merge fields from your template without executing a mail merge operation:
+The following code example shows how to delete all merge fields from your template without executing a mail merge operation:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Fields-GetFieldNames-DeleteFields.cs" >}}

 ## Set Up a Removing Option

-Aspose.Words allows you to remove unmerged fields, regions, and paragraphs from a template during a mail merge operation using removing options.
+Aspose.Words enables you to remove unmerged fields, regions, and paragraphs from a template during a mail merge operation using removing options.

 Use the **CleanupOptions** property along with the [MailMergeCleanupOptions](http://www.aspose.com/api/net/words/aspose.words.mailmerging/mailmergecleanupoptions) enumeration to set the removing option.
 Specify which items you want to remove by choosing the following options (you can combine more than one):